andrewwschwartz/bsky_fav_things/README.md

-# bsky_fav_things
+# WIP: Bluesky Favorite Things
-A python script to post things I like on Blusky
+A python script to post things I like on Blusky.